tig/winprint/docs/users-guide.md

 1. **`AnsiCte`** - This is the default CTE used for most file types. `AnsiCte` can format `text/plain` files as well as files with embedded `ANSI Escape Sequences`.  `AnsiCte` provides **winprint**'s syntax highlighting (pretty printing) with support for over 200 programming languages.
 Over a dozen styles (colors, bold, italic, etc...) are supported (change the `style` entry in the `WinPrint.config.json` file).
 All styles supported by [Pygments](https://pygments.org/) are supported.

 2. **`TextCte`** - This CTE knows only how to print raw `text/plain` files.
 The format of the printed text can be changed (e.g. to turn off line numbers or use a different font).
 Lines that are too long for a page are wrapped at character boundaries. `\r` (formfeed) characters can be made to cause following text to print on the next page (this is off by default).
-Settings for the `text/plain` can be changed by editing the `textFileSettings` section of a Sheet Definition in the `WinPrint.config.json` file. `TextCte` is not enabled by default and may be removed from future versions as `AnsiCte` does almost everything `TextCte` does (with the exeption of form-feeds).
+Settings for the `text/plain` can be changed by editing the `textFileSettings` section of a Sheet Definition in the `WinPrint.config.json` file. `TextCte` is not enabled by default and may be removed from future versions as `AnsiCte` does almost everything `TextCte` does (with the exception of form-feeds [#31](https://github.com/tig/winprint/issues/31)).

 3. **`text/html`** - This CTE can render html files.
 Any CSS specified inline in the HTML file will be honored.
 External CSS files must be local.
 For HTML without CSS, the default CSS used can be overridden by providing a file named `winprint.css` in the `%appdata%\Kindel Systems\winprint` folder. `text/html` does not support line numbers.